RSS

 2011

-For comparison, the volume of the Russian IT market, according to the Ministry of Economic Development in 2011, amounted to 649 billion rubles. (about $21 billion), which is about 5 times less than Brazil.
-The share of the IT market in Russia's GDP (54.6 trillion rubles over the same period according to the Ministry of Finance) was at 1.2%.
+For comparison, the volume of the IT market in Russia according to the Ministry of Economic Development in 2011 amounted to 649 billion rubles. (about $21 billion), which is about 5 times less than Brazil.
+The share of the IT market in Russia's GDP (54.6 trillion rubles for the same period according to the Ministry of Finance) was at 1.2%.

 The domestic association Russoft"" considers Russian IT exports without taking into account consulting outsourcing business processes and (for example, call centers, etc.).
-But even with these reservations, the total export amount of Russia is about 1.5 times higher than that of Brazil.
-Russoft speaks about the income of Russian companies from abroad in 2011 at the level of $4.1 billion.
+But even with these reservations, Russia's total exports are about 1.5 times higher than Brazil's.
+Russoft talks about the income of Russian companies from abroad in 2011 at the level of $4.1 billion.

 Image:ИКТ-рынок Бразилии 2011.jpg

 According to BRASCOM at the beginning of 2012, 8520 IT companies were registered in Brazil.
-About a quarter of this number is directly focused on software development and service delivery.
+About a quarter of this number are focused directly on software development and service delivery.
 The remaining half is engaged in the commercialization of third-party products.
-More than 97% of Brazilian software companies are small enterprises.
+More than 97% of Brazilian software companies are small businesses.

-The total number of IT employees according to the national association is 1 million 200 thousand people, of which 400 thousand people work directly in IT companies, and 800 thousand - on the side of customers from commercial and government structures.
+According to the national association, the total number of IT employees is 1 million 200 thousand people, of which 400 thousand people work directly in IT companies, and 800 thousand are on the side of customers from commercial and government structures.

-Of the largest IT projects implemented in the country, Brazilian market participants highlight the creation of an electronic system for universal voting, a system for managing agricultural production, automation of exploration and production of oil and gas, as well as software for alternative fuel engines.
-In addition, in Brazil, electronic services for interaction between citizens and authorities are developing.
+Among the largest IT projects implemented in the country, Brazilian market participants highlight the creation of an electronic universal voting system, an agricultural production management system, automation of oil and gas exploration and production, as well as software for alternative fuel engines.
+In addition, electronic services for interaction between citizens and government agencies are being developed in Brazil.

-For example, Brazilians have for several years been able to submit an "electronic report" to the police without a personal presence.
+For example, Brazilians have been able to submit an "electronic report" to the police without personal presence for several years.

-At the end of March 2018, the Ministry of Science, Technology, Innovation and Communications (MCTIC) of Brazil announced the launch of a national Internet of Things program.
+In late March 2018, Brazil's Ministry of Science, Technology, Innovation and Communications (MCTIC) announced the launch of a national IoT program.

 Over the past decades, Brazil has developed several programs to expand and strengthen various industries, including IT and telecommunications.
-One of the most famous and successful initiatives was the national Internet access programme, launched in 2010.
-The program provided affordable network access to all Brazilian municipalities and paved the way for many other telecommunications services and technologies that depended on this basic infrastructure.
+One of the most famous and successful initiatives was the national Internet access program, launched in 2010.
+The program provided low-cost network access to all Brazilian municipal institutions and paved the way for many other telecommunications services and technologies that depended on this basic infrastructure.

-In order to modernize public and private services, develop entrepreneurship and promote innovation, a national Internet of Things programme has also been activated.
-Some aspects of the program were already considered earlier in the decree of Brazilian President Michel Temer in 2017.
-So, as part of the development of the Internet of Things, the Internet for All will be promoted - a program re-launched in early 2018 to provide Internet access in hard-to-reach regions of the country.
+In order to modernize public and private services, develop entrepreneurship, and promote innovation, the national Internet of Things program was also activated.
+Some aspects of the program had already been addressed earlier in a 2017 decree by Brazilian President Michel Temer.
+Thus, as part of the development of the Internet of Things, the Internet for All will be promoted - a program re-launched in early 2018 to provide Internet access in hard-to-reach regions of the country.

-But the four main aspects of the new program are agriculture and "smart cities" health care, in fact, the Internet of Things.
-Smart cities will become a priority project for the use of new technologies in order to improve communications, public safety and the level of public services.
-In this area health care , the focus will be on the treatment of chronic diseases, the prevention of epidemics, improving efficiency and reducing costs in hospitals.
-Similarly agricultural , in the industry, innovation will focus on the efficient use of natural resources, materials and mechanisms, as well as on sanitary control.
+But the four main aspects of the new program are smart cities, health care, agriculture and, in fact, the Internet of Things.
+Smart Cities will become a priority project for the use of new technologies in order to improve communications, public safety and the level of utilities.
+In health care, the focus will be on chronic disease management, epidemic prevention, efficiency improvement and cost reduction in hospitals.
+Similarly, in the agricultural sector, innovation will focus on the efficient use of natural resources, materials and mechanisms, as well as on sanitary control.

-As part of the Internet of Things program, the implementation of which will begin in April 2018, it is planned to improve the economic situation of the country as a whole.
-Projects or solutions aimed at improving technology, promoting the development of new types of equipment and new business models that include the Internet of Things will be promoted.[3]
+As part of the Internet of Things program, which will begin in April 2018, it is planned to improve the economic situation of the country as a whole.
+Projects or solutions aimed at improving technologies, promoting the development of new types of equipment and new business models that include the Internet of Things will be promoted.[3]

-The main consumers of IT services in Brazil are industry and the financial sector, which in 2011 (data as of December 31, 2011) provided 45% of the demand.
-Among the largest consumers in the domestic market, the oil company PETROBRAS, the aircraft manufacturer Embraer, the steel manufacturer CSN, the food company BRF Brasil Foods, banks Banco do Brasil and Itaú, etc.
+The main consumers of IT services in Brazil are industry and the financial sector, which in 2011 (data as of December 31, 2011) provided 45% of demand.
+Among the largest consumers in the domestic market, oil company PETROBRAS, aircraft manufacturer Embraer, steel producer CSN, food company BRF Brasil Foods, banks Banco do Brasil and Itaú, etc.

 Image:Структура потребителей ИТ в Бразилии 2011.jpg